 Like all of San Francisco, China Beach can be foggy all day, especially in the summer.

 You could go swimming at China Beach.
 In fact, some people will say it's the only San Francisco beach where it's safe to swim, but we're not so sure about that.
 Strong warnings are posted about rip tides and currents.
 The National Parks website says there are no lifeguards, but they also mention the lifeguard station.
 Don't count on having one around.

 On a sunny day, you can sunbathe.
 If it's windy, look for the small deck on top of the lifeguard equipment pick-up station.

 You can also play games on the beach or go for a walk.
-You can see from the photograph that China Beach is also an excellent place to bring your camera.
+China Beach is also an excellent place to bring your camera.
 If you stay until half an hour after sunset, the bridge lights will be on, and the sky will come out dark blue, even if you can't see the color with your eyes.

 There are no entrance fees or parking fees at China Beach.
 See the notes below about parking and how to get there.

 The beach has restrooms and showers.
-However, when I last visited, the water supply was shut off for maintenance and who knows how long that might take to get fixed.
+However, the water supply might be shut off for maintenance and who knows how long that might take to get fixed.
 To be more comfortable, "go" before you go.